bramstroker/homeassistant-powercalc/docs/source/quick-start.rst

 .. image:: img/discovery.png

-When this is not the case please check the logs for any errors, you can also enable :doc:`debug logging <debug-logging>` to get more details about the discovery routine.
+When this is not the case please check the logs for any errors, you can also enable :doc:`troubleshooting/debug-logging` to get more details about the discovery routine.

 When your appliance is not supported out of the box (or you want to have more control) you have extensive options for manual configuration.
-See :doc:`virtual-power` how to manually add power sensors.
+See :doc:`virtual-power-sensor` how to manually add power sensors.

 .. tip::
     When you don't want powercalc to automatically discover sensors in your installation you can disable that behaviour to get full manual control: